The ACTIONS CIRCLEJanuary 8, 2022

 During her micro-residency at The HALTE last October, Laurence Beaudoin Morin created new workspaces based on the correspondence between textual and graphic works, as sites of possibilities (or impossibilities) where to compose performative actions.
 The essence of the artist's work consists of collaborative experimentations, according to the methodology of an in situ creation, in order to experience the power of action in these spaces.

 The residency has been devoted to the creation of surprising associations, new connections and weaving references among the collection; the creation of utopian sub-spaces and of ways to transform them through an emancipatory, relational and restorative projection.

-Laurence now invites the audience to enter these spaces with her, through the elaboration of performative scripts, whether into action or through text.
+Laurence then invites the audience to enter these spaces with her, through the elaboration of performative scripts, whether into action or through text.
 The ACTIONS CIRCLE will allow the audience to experiment with implausible or exaggerated situations, without being limited to them.
 This form is understood for its ability to open up imaginations that seek to go beyond environmental, historical, political, temporal, meteorological, etc. limitations, while remaining in resonance with them.